locaal-ai/simpler-whisper/README.md

 ![Build and Test](https://img.shields.io/github/actions/workflow/status/locaal-ai/simpler-whisper/build.yaml)

-A simple Python wrapper for whisper.cpp, providing an easy-to-use interface for speech recognition using the Whisper model.
-This package uses a CMake-based build process to create a Python extension that interfaces with the whisper.cpp library, supporting static libraries on Mac and Linux, and dynamic libraries on Windows.
+A zero-dependency simple Python wrapper for [whisper.cpp](https://github.com/ggerganov/whisper.cpp), providing an easy-to-use interface for speech recognition using the Whisper model.

+Why is it better than [faster-whisper](https://github.com/SYSTRAN/faster-whisper) and [pywhispercpp](https://github.com/abdeladim-s/pywhispercpp):
+- Zero-dependency: Everything is shipped with the built wheel, no Python dependency on `av` or `ctranslate2` etc.
+- Dead simple API: call `.transcribe()` and get a result
+- Acceleration enabled: supports whatever whisper.cpp supports
+- Updated: using precompiled whisper.cpp from https://github.com/locaal-ai/occ-ai-dep-whispercpp
+- Build time: builds in 2 minutes because it's using a precompiled binary

 ## Installation